Ggilb3rt/ft_irc/README.md

 - TOPIC (4.2.4)
 (cf RFC1459 1.3.1)

+The granting of operator privilegs need some requirements (cf RFC1459 8.12.2)

 ### Messages
 - 3 mains parts : the prefix (optional), the command and the command params (up to 15).
 They are separated by unless one space (ASCII 0x20). (cf RFC1459 2.3)
 - IRC messages are always lines of characters (512 max) with a CR-LF (Carriage Return - Line Feed) pair. (cf RFC1459 2.3) Not all implementations use CR-LF (cf RFC1459 8.)